mitchcapper/action-download-artifact/README.md

     branch: master
     # Optional, defaults to all types
     event: push
-    # Optional, will use specified workflow run
+    # Optional, will use specified workflow run and find the latest matching our criteria otherwise use ${{ github.run_id }} for the current run
     run_id: 1122334455
     # Optional, run number from the workflow
     run_number: 34